shaik1002/biggitlabbomb/doc/api/runners.md

 ]
 ```

-## Create a runner
+## Create an instance runner

-WARNING:
-This endpoint returns an `HTTP 410 Gone` status code if registration with runner registration tokens
-is disabled in the project or group settings.
-If registration with runner registration tokens
-is disabled, use the [`POST /user/runners`](users.md#create-a-runner-linked-to-a-user) endpoint
-to create and register runners instead.

-Create a runner with a runner registration token.
+Create a runner for the instance.

 ```plaintext
 POST /runners